chrisgaulke/Claatu/README.md

 Claatu
 ======
-A clade diversity And host evolution algorithm
+A clade diversity and host evolution algorithm

 Version: Alpha